Ecotricity's domestic supply terms and conditions

 Once we have agreed a payment arrangement, you’ll need to make all of the payments on time and continue to pay your ongoing bills.
 You can pay the outstanding balance of the payment arrangement to us earlier than agreed.

-You agree that we may, on your behalf, apply to the Department for Work and Pensions for a proportion of your benefits to be paid toward any payment arrangement or any other sums due to us – we’d always let you know before doing this.
+You agree that we may, on your behalf, apply to the Department for Work and Pensions for a proportion of your benefits to be paid toward any payment arrangement or any other sums due to us – we will endeavour to let you know before doing this.

 If you have a payment arrangement with us, we will object to you switching to another supplier while there are any sums outstanding.